-Within the College, all departmental Business Continuity plans must include strategies to respond to staffing and other business issues that may arise during a communicable disease emergency, or whenever employees are unable to attend work due to illness.
+Within the College, it is important that all department/faculty Business Continuity Plans include strategies to respond to staffing and other business issues that may arise during a communicable disease emergency, or whenever employees are unable to attend work due to illness.

-A unit/department Business Continuity plan should address:
+A department/faculty Business Continuity Plan should:

-- Designation of employees who will work during communicable disease emergencies either onsite or at an alternate location (including at home). - Cross-training staff to provide levels of backup for critical positions. - Developing Work from Home agreements with those staff who may have to work from home or an alternate location, following the College's Working from Home policy and supporting procedures. - Considering other potential department-specific issues that may arise during an emergency and include them in the departmental business continuity plan (e.g. impact of a communicable disease on a conference or other planned event, the potential need for adhoc Work from Home (for those whose symptoms are subsided and may want to begin working again but cannot return to the workplace)).
+- Designate employees who will work during a communicable disease emergency either onsite or at an alternate location (including home). - Cross train staff to provide levels of backup for critical positions. - Develop work from home agreements with those staff who may have to work from home or an alternate location, in accordance with the College's Working from Home policy and supporting procedures. - Consider other potential department-specific issues that may arise during an emergency and include them in the Business Continuity Plan (e.g. impact of a communicable disease on a conference or other planned event, or the potential need for ad-hoc work from home including those whose symptoms have subsided and may want to begin working again but cannot return to the workplace).